 Cost to Replace Glass Stove Top

 Fortunately, replacing a damaged glass stove top doesn't necessarily mean you need to purchase an entirely new range.
-If you're happy with the performance of your stove and oven, you can remove the glass cooktop and install a new one or call an appliance technician to do it for you.
+If you're happy with the performance of your stove and oven, you can remove the glass surface and install a new one or have an appliance technician do it for you.

-The cost to replace a glass stove top varies, but expect to pay several hundred dollars for this part alone at a site like Appliance Parts Pros.
-It may be economical to purchase a brand-new range, or you can consider going "parts shopping" at your local Habitat ReStore or even on Craigslist.
-Look for the same or similar stove model with a smooth glass top.
+The cost to replace a glass stove top varies, but expect to pay $200 to $700 hundred dollars or more for this part alone at a site like Appliance Parts Pros.
+It may be economical to purchase a brand-new range, or you can consider going "parts shopping" at your local Habitat ReStore or even on Craigslist for a replacement range or top.

 The glass does not contain any heating elements.
 It sits on top of round heating elements that transfer heat through the glass and to your cookware.
 Therefore, it doesn't matter if the rest of the stove doesn't work, since you'll just remove the glass top from the junk stove and use it to replace the cracked stove top.